Phosters/aws-bootcamp-cruddur-2023/journal/week2.md

 ```

-Now lets create our x-ray group with this, making sure you update the service name to backend-flask, and run in the backend flask, because our focus is on just data, remove the ``` {fault OR error} ```
+Now lets create our x-ray group with this, making sure you update the service name to backend-flask, and run in the backend flask,

 ```
 aws xray create-group \
    --group-name "Cruddur" \
-   --filter-expression "service(\"$FLASK_ADDRESS\") {fault OR error}"
+   --filter-expression "service(\"backend-flask\")"
 ```